Jwink3101/PyFiSync/README.md

 * On macOS, the following is suggested: `[ino,birthtime]`
 * On linux, the following is suggested: `[inode,mtime]`
     * This means that **moved files should not be modified** on that side of the sync.

+#### Hashes

+As noted, any `hashlib.algorithms_guaranteed` is supported for rsync mode and the local machine.
+In order to save time, a database is used of the previous file.
+This can be turned off in the config forcing all of the files to be read and hashed again.

 ### Empty Directories